scoulomb/home-assistant/Tahoma/shutter-is-awning/README.md

 - `core:DeploymentState`, `core:ClosureState` can be seen as `getDeployment`.
 See [pb description section](#description) and *******, why they are equivalent

 <!-- all concluded do not come back ok,
-todo is to remove perso data DONE and post somfy forum TO BE DONE STOP-->
+todo is to remove perso data DONE -> veut revenir mais etait clair, s'interdire car low added value OK and post somfy forum TO BE DONE STOP-->